 It’s not often you can get something for nothing.
-But the authors of the federal health reform package believed that it’s cheaper to prevent illness than to treat it, so they added to Medicare free mammograms, colonoscopies and other preventive services, starting last September.
+But the authors of the Affordable Care Act believed that it’s cheaper to prevent illness than to treat it, so they added to Medicare free mammograms, colonoscopies and other preventive services, starting in 2011.

 - “Welcome to Medicare” physical exam – A one-time review of your health, education and counseling about preventive services, and referrals for other care if needed.
 You can only get this within 12 months of signing up for Medicare Part B.

 - Yearly “wellness” exam – If you’ve had Part B for longer than 12 months, you can get a yearly wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.